-I streamed down to these 2 models because both of them are the latest models and come with high resolution wide 3.0″ vari-angle LCD monitor.
-This vari-angle LCD monitor function is very useful when I need to take photos from various angles, especially from floor level and from top level.
-I can just flip out the LCD monitor and change to live view shooting mode, view via the monitor instead of the view finder to find the angle I want, focus and shoot.
-I no longer need to lay down on the floor or stand up high on a chair for taking low and top level view, isn’t it great.
+I streamed down to these 2 models because both of them are the latest models and come with a high resolution wide 3.0″ vari-angle LCD monitor.
+This vari-angle LCD monitor function is very useful when I need to take photos from various angles, especially from the floor and top levels.
+I can just flip out the LCD monitor and change to live view shooting mode, view via the monitor instead of the viewfinder to find the angle I want, focus, and shoot.
+I no longer need to lay down on the floor or stand up high on a chair to take a low and top-level view; isn’t it great.

 So, why 60D and not 600D?
 In fact, I almost wanted to buy 600D since it is cheaper than 60D.
 But, think twice, 600D is still entry-level but higher range with more functions than the basic 1100D, while 60D is semi-professional level.
 I wanted a semi-pro camera in the first place, so 60D is my choice.
 Moreover, 60D has all 9 cross-type AF points, which is superior and accurate.
 Of course, with the price difference, there should be more advantages from 60D over 600D.